greyltc/centralcontrol/README.md

                         *protocol://hostname:port for communication with the
                         solar simulator, 'none' for no light,
                         'wavelabs://0.0.0.0:3334' for starting a wavelabs
-                        server on port 3334, 'env://FTDI_DEVICE' to read the address from an environment variable named FTDI_DEVICE --motion-address MOTION_ADDRESS
+                        server on port 3334, 'wavelabs-relay://127.0.0.1:3335'
+                        for connecting to a wavelabs-relay server --motion-address MOTION_ADDRESS
                         *protocol://hostname:port for communication with the
                         motion controller, 'none' for no motion,
                         'afms:///dev/ttyAMC0' for an Adafruit Arduino motor
-                        shield on /dev/ttyAMC0
+                        shield on /dev/ttyAMC0, 'env://FTDI_DEVICE' to read
+                        the address from an environment variable named FTDI_DEVICE
   --rear REAR           *Use the rear terminals --four-wire FOUR_WIRE
-                        *Use four wire mode (the default) --current-compliance-override CURRENT_COMPLIANCE_OVERRIDE
+                        *Use four wire mode (the default) --voltage-compliance-override VOLTAGE_COMPLIANCE_OVERRIDE
+                        Override voltage complaince setting used during Voc measurement --current-compliance-override CURRENT_COMPLIANCE_OVERRIDE
                         Override current compliance value used during I-V scans
   --scan-low-override SCAN_LOW_OVERRIDE
-                        Override more negative scan voltage value --scan-high-override SCAN_HIGH_OVERRIDE
+                        Override the sweep voltage limit on the Jsc side --scan-high-override SCAN_HIGH_OVERRIDE
-                        Override more positive scan voltage value --scan-points SCAN_POINTS
+                        Override the scan voltage limit on the Voc side --scan-points SCAN_POINTS
                         *Number of measurement points in I-V curve --scan-nplc SCAN_NPLC